 Requirements:

-Students need to have some basic statistical/analytical training or experience with descriptive and linear/logistic regression.
-Additionally, students with experience using statistical analysis software SAS/SPSS/R/ and Microsoft Excel are desired.
-Undergraduate sophomores, juniors, and seniors and Graduate students who are engaged in the following areas are strongly encouraged to apply for this project: epidemiology or public health.
+Students need to have coursework in biostatistics as well as experience using statistical analysis software R or SAS.
+Students will need to the ability to critically review scientific literature, design and evaluate epidemiologic studies, perform biostatistical data analysis, and communicate scientific results verbally and in writing.
+Graduate students who are enrolled in the following areas are strongly encouraged to apply for this project: epidemiology, biostatistics, or similar program.
 Students will be performing literature reviews, analyzing data, and attending seminars.
-This project is either virtual or in-person internship.
+This project is in-person internship only.

 Friendly reminder, the internship is a competitive process with an application, copy of transcripts, resume or CV, personal statement, and two academic or research references.
 See Frequently Asked Questions for additional details.